Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 The goal of the Rotary Ride for Rescue is usually to raise $100,000 or more through pledges, donations and sponsorships.
 Proceeds from the event benefit both Rotary humanitarian projects and North Shore Search & Rescue.

-North Shore Search & Rescue is a non-profit group of volunteers who rescue people when they get lost or injured while hiking in the North Shore Mountains.
-Funds raised at the bike race help the group maintain their search and rescue equipment and educate the community about safety measures and what to do in an emergency.
+North Shore Search & Rescue is a not-for-profit group of volunteers who rescue people when they get lost or injured while hiking in the North Shore Mountains.
+Funds raised at the bike race help the group maintain its search and rescue equipment and educate the community about safety measures and what to do in an emergency.

 To register, donate and for more information, see the official Rotary Ride for Rescue website.